sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

   - Query language?
   - Data exchange format?
   - User Interface?

+. . .

-- Do we want to backward-compatible forever? *Is there a “1.0” release anxiety*?
+- **Do we want to backward-compatible forever?
+Is there a “1.0 release anxiety”?**

 ## Persistent Identifiers (PIDs)